kevinrodbe/library/content/03-content-negotiation.md

 end
 ```

-One last thing we need to do, is to add a template for the `apocalypse` format.
-Again, for simplicity, we'll simply return JSON format using a jbuilder template.
+One last thing we need to do is add a template for the `apocalypse` format.
+The template name needs to include the mime type on its extension, so for the index action we'll name it *app/views/zombies/index.apocalypse.jbuilder* and we'll use jbuilder to produce a JSON response:

 ```ruby
 # app/views/zombies/index.apocalypse.jbuilder